 Your Guide To Home Alcohol Treatment

+Alcoholism is a disease.
+Thus, many people who are suffering from alcohol use disorder could benefit from some type of treatment.
 If you are planning to undertake alcohol home treatment then you might be confused as to where to start.
 It is essential to have a plan in place so that you know what it is you want to achieve (total abstention from drinking, controlled drinking, harm reduction etc.) and how you are going to achieve it.

 Rahul Nag has written a fantastic e-book that gives you the ability to plan your home alcoholism treatment.
 It leads you through every step of the way with useful charts and exercises to help you understand and monitor your successes and failures.
 We at the Alcoholism Guide highly recommend "How to Give Up Drinking Alcohol"

 to anyone who is considering taking the alcohol home treatment route.

 Licensed Medical Health Professional

 I am a Mental Health Counselor who is licensed in both New York (LMHC) and North Carolina (LCMHC).
 I have been working in the Mental Health field since 2015.
 I have worked in a residential setting, an outpatient program and an inpatient addictions program.
 I began working in Long Island, NY and then in Guelph, Ontario after moving to Canada.
 Read More